 Click in the toolbar, choose Photos, then drag an image from a photo library to the slide or to a media placeholder.

 To search for an image, click the magnifying glass in the upper-right corner of the media window.

 Select the image you want to replace, then in the Format sidebar, click the Image tab.
 Click Replace, then choose an image.
 The new image retains the dimensions of the original.

 If you can’t replace an image on a slide, the image may be locked or grouped.

 You can add a media placeholder (to which you can add an image, video, or audio file) to a presentation.
 Using a media placeholder lets you easily replace media without disturbing other elements on the slide.

-Add an image to the slide, then format it how you want images to appear in the presentation.
+Add an image to your slide, then format it the way you want your presentation’s images to look.

 You can add a mask, add a border, rotate the image, change its size, and more.

 Select the image, then choose Format > Advanced > Define as Media Placeholder (from the Format menu at the top of your screen).